ITheP/Arksplorer/Arksplorer/README.md

 Artwork (c) respective artists - supplied and used in good faith, various published under Creative Commons CC BY-NC-SA 3.0 License - see ark.gamepedia.com for further details.

+Dino images are loaded from Dododex - many thanks to Danlev and Dodoex for giving permission to use their images.

 If you believe any content infringes on anything, or would like a credit adding, please contact and we will happily update accordingly!

 This version is considered a preview version.
 Information, supporting files, etc. may currently be incomplete.